Cipher715/HealthyR/README.md

 # Overview

 This is my first R app.
-It reads health data from csv file, convert into dataframe, and generates reports. ¥n I focused on utilizing visualizaton function in R, using ggplot2 library.
+It reads health data from csv file, convert into dataframe, and generates reports. <br>
+I focused on utilizing visualizaton function in R, using ggplot2 library.

 [Software Demo Video](https://youtu.be/Y3wgA7hpNAk)